andyco2008/IPSca-Reinforced/README.md

 - Modified version of IPSca in order to avoid compatibilty and conectivity issues.

 # Note
+- Much love to cam-stalk, the original developer of this tool.
-- Made with <3 by vladiroPatron.
+- Various changes made with <3 by vladiroPatron.

 # Regarding IPSca